duality-labs/local-environments/README.md

 `go run cmd/tx-sim/main.go`

-This initializes a grpc server and tries to simulate the transaction using encoded transactio bytes in `encoded-signed-tx.txt`
+This initializes a grpc server and tries to simulate the transaction using encoded transaction bytes in `encoded-signed-tx.txt`